krflorian/soccer_odds/README.md

 Soccer fixtures prediction model.
 Uses ensemble of different machine learning models to increase prediction accuracy.

-The Jupyter notebook gives an overview of ensemble and prediction accuracy
+The Jupyter notebook simulation gives an overview of ensemble and prediction accuracy.

 New Features to be added:
 - Head to Head